Consensys/doc.goquorum/docs/Concepts/Privacy/PrivateAndPublic.md

     `privateFor` is not shared with other participants; it's only used to know which nodes to send the encrypted payload to.

+!!! important

+    All participants listed in `privateFor` must have their [private transaction managers](Privacy.md#private-transaction-manager) running when the private transaction is sent.
+    Otherwise, the transaction doesn't propagate and an error is returned.

 When a GoQuorum node encounters a transaction with a non-null `privateFor` value, it sets the `v` value of the transaction signature to `37` or `38` (as opposed to public transactions, whose `v` values are set according to [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md)).